 You could supply many different forms of proof to help with this process including:

-- Witness information.
-If anybody else was present when the accident happened, ask them for their contact details.
+- Witness information: If anyone else was present when the accident happened, ask them for their contact details.
 To help establish how the accident occurred, your solicitor might ask any witnesses for a statement at a later date.

 One of our advisors will review what proof you already have in an initial consultation about your playground accident claim so please call 0800 652 1345 to see if you have enough to proceed to a claim.